How to Install QElectroTech on Ubuntu 26.04, 24.04 and 22.04

 Launch from the Applications Menu

 From the Ubuntu desktop, open the applications menu and search for QElectroTech.
-The launcher name is the same for the Snap and APT packages.
+The Snap and APT packages use the standard QElectroTech launcher name, while the helper method creates QElectroTech AppImage with the same upstream icon.

 QElectroTech Downloads and Symbol Libraries